seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 {% endhighlight %}

 And then we remember, that we haven't merged it into our *master* branch.
 So, it's time to restore it.
 As we remember git **never** deletes commits.
-It has removed a branch, but commits still exist.
-No we must find the latest commit from the removed branch and create a new branch, that will point to this commit.
+It has removed a branch but commits still exist.
+Now we must find the latest commit from the removed branch and create a new branch, that will point to this commit.
 As in the previous example, we can use `git reflog` command to find the needed commit.
 And then we just create a new branch, that points to this commit: